sergeo92/alx-higher_level_programming/0x00-python-hello_world/README.md

-Python script that display a text
+Python script that print text"